 Once we label something it becomes real to us.
 It stops us from seeing alternatives.
 This is the power of words and thoughts.
 We make conscious decisions about something, attach a belief to it and it is so real that it is hard to see past it.
 We choose to become willing victims by our beliefs and our values.
 We find it hard to see any alternatives because of this.
 I believe this is why it becomes challenging to overcome our negative past and to choose a more positive future.

 Tony Robbins is a self-help teacher and a World authority on leadership psychology and these are a few quotes:

 “Things do not have meaning.
 We assign meaning to everything.”

 “We will act consistently with our view of who we truly are, whether that view is accurate or not.”

 “A real decision is measured by the fact that you’ve taken a new action.
 If there’s no action, you haven’t truly decided.”

 “Your life changes the moment you make a new, congruent, and committed decision.”

 “Your past does not equal your future.”

 Nobody wants to be a victim.
-I know that we all want to have peace, prosperity, good health and healthy relationships.
-For us not to become a willing victim we must be open minded and willing to change our thinking, our way of doing certain things and be open to difficult change.
+I know that we all want to have peace, prosperity, good health, and healthy relationships.
+For us not to become willing victims we must be open-minded and willing to change our thinking, our way of doing certain things, and be open to difficult change.